ENCCS/cmake-workshop/content/cxx-fortran.rst

 suffice it so say that interoperability between basic datatypes, pointers, and function call conventions is nowadays well-established. [#iso_c_binding]_

-.. challenge:: A Fortran executable using a C/C++ library
+.. exercise:: A Fortran executable using a C/C++ library

    In this exercise, you will build a Fortran executable linking to libraries written in C++ and the system library ``backtrace``, written in C.